TOI-1338

 TOI-1338 is a binary star system located in the constellation Pictor, about 1,320 light-years from Earth.
-It is orbited by the circumbinary planet TOI-1338 b, discovered by the Transiting Exoplanet Survey Satellite (TESS).
+It is orbited by two known circumbinary planets, TOI-1338 b, discovered by the Transiting Exoplanet Survey Satellite (TESS) and BEBOP-1c, discovered by the Binaries Escorted By Orbiting Planets project.

-Nomenclature and history
+Discovery and nomenclature

+The circumbinary planet TOI-1338 b was found in July 2019 by Wolf Cukier, a 17-year-old high school student who joined the Goddard Space Flight Center as a summer intern.
 The acronym TOI stands for "TESS Objects of Interest."
-The planet was found in the summer of 2019 by Wolf Cukier, a 17-year-old attending Scarsdale High School in New York at the time, who joined the Goddard Space Flight Center as a summer intern.
-He looked through light curves that were flagged as eclipsing binaries by volunteers of the Planet Hunters citizen science project.
-Cukier and six of the Planet Hunter volunteers are co-authors of the publication regarding the newly-discovered planet.
-Cukier currently attends Princeton University as an undergraduate student in the Department of Astrophysical Sciences.
+Cukier studied data provided by volunteers of the Planet Hunters citizen science project, looking through data that had been flagged as an eclipsing binary.
+Cukier and six of the Planet Hunter volunteers are co-authors of the publication regarding the planet.

-Cukier was not given an opportunity to name the planet.
-In February 2021, a petition calling for the planet TOI-1338 b in the system to be named SOPHIE received over 90,000 signatures.
-Organisers of the petition sought to pay homage to the late Scottish musician and music producer Sophie, who died on 30 January 2021.
-High-profile supporters of the campaign included Charli XCX and Caroline Polachek.
+The discovery of TOI-1338 b was announced in early January 2020 at the 235th American Astronomical Society meeting in Honolulu, Hawaii.
+In June 2023, a second circumbinary planet within the system was announced to have been discovered, named BEBOP-1c.
+It was the first circumbinary planet to be found using the radial velocity method.

-The stellar binary
+In February 2021, a petition was launched calling for TOI-1338 b to be renamed SOPHIE in honor of late Scottish musician Sophie.
+It was supported by Charli XCX and Caroline Polachek.
+The petition was unsuccessful in renaming TOI-1338 b, but in June 2021, the International Astronomical Union announced that the minor planet 1980 RE1 was given the permanent name Sophiexeon.